From Boardrooms to Bedrooms, Republicans Want Control

 This article was originally published on Aug.
 8, 2022, and updated on Dec.
 12, 2022.

-The move by the Florida legislature is considered the largest anti-ESG, also known as “anti-Woke, withdrawal announced by a US state.
+The move by the Florida legislature is considered the largest anti-ESG, also known as “anti-woke, withdrawal announced by a US state.
 It comes at a time when Republicans ramp up their fight against Blackrock, the world’s largest money manager.

 It also shows that right-wing Republicans are moving to combat corporate activism at a time when corporations worldwide are moving to advance employee relations in investment actions that promote social equality, environmentalism, and transparency.